 Making your way around uni can be difficult at the best of times, so if you haven’t already done so, you should definitely get hold of a campus map from the Visitor’s Centre in University Place.
 The Visitor’s Centre is full of all sorts of info that a Fresher may want to know about, so do check it out.
 If you are looking for places to pray whilst you’re at uni then you’re in luck, because the Manchester campus has great facilities available to Muslim students.

 There are two main prayer halls available that cater to the student body, South Campus Prayer Hall (McDougalls) and North Campus Prayer Hall (Sackville Street).
 The McDougal’s prayer centre is located on Burlington St behind John Rylands library and is a purpose built facility looked after and run by the Islamic Society on behalf of the university.
-The North Campus prayer room (also known as UMIST Mosque) is located in the basement of the Sackville St building (enter via buildings back entrance and go down stairs).
+The North Campus prayer room (also known as UMIST Mosque) is located in the basement of the Sackville St building (enter via buildings back entrance on Granby Row and go down stairs on the left).
 The term prayer hall really doesn’t do either of them justice because there’s always plenty going on, so they’re well worth a visit at prayer time and otherwise, especially if you’re looking to socialise with members of the Isoc or other Muslim students on campus.

 North Campus Prayer Hall is marked number 1 on the Manchester University Campus Map, where as the South Campus Prayer Halls is marked 91.
 There is also a multi-faith prayer room called the Walkway Prayer Room.
 This is a small facility available above the St Peters House and Chaplaincy, it is used by many but without wudhu facilities.
 The entrance is opposite the Precinct library, upstairs in the Precinct.
 It is number 32 on the campus map.
 There is also a nearby mosque on Upper Brook Street (parallel to Oxford Road) called Manchester Islamic Academy.
 It is next to the Ferrari and BMW showrooms.
-The address can be found in the Masjids section of this guide.
+The address can be found in the Prayer Rooms section of this guide.

 If you’re off campus in the city centre, there are places to pray there too.
 The Muslim Youth Foundation is a mosque located just a few minutes walk from The Arndale Shopping Centre.